Jewish Mental Health Values

 חסד וגבורה – Chesed u’Gevurah – Balancing Loving Kindness and Discernment

 In the mystical tradition, chesed (loving kindness) and gevurah (judgment and limitation) balance one another.
 Rabbi Moshe Chaim Luzzato taught that the world was formed so we might extend kindness and love to all that was created.
 It has also been noted that chesed is an embodied practice where nothing material is required except an open and caring presence.
 Rabbi Shlomo Wolbe (a teacher of Mussar, an ethical Jewish movement) instructs that, executed well, chesed requires us to put aside our projections and assumptions about what someone needs and really listen, so we can see what the person in front of us is saying.
 Too often we diagnose someone or think we know what might “fix” a situation, but when it comes to mental wellness, we must come from a place of listening and openness.
 We don’t want to make anyone feel like they are defined by their illness or struggle.
 At the same time, we want people to know they are being heard.
 Rabbi Wolbe, an early twentieth century Haredi rabbi, reminds us one of the greatest acts of chesed is to bear a burden with another.

 While chesed can be used to break down boundaries so we feel connected to one another, the mystics taught there are times when judgment, discernment, limitations, and boundaries are essential.
 Unbounded chesed can lead to unrealistic promises, overextending, unhealthy dependence, and depletion.
 We must understand our limitations.
-Very few of us using this Toolkit are mental health experts; our skills and support come with very clear limitations.
+Very few of us are mental health experts; our skills and support come with very clear limitations.
 We also need to be aware of the realistic nature of our time, resources, and ability.
 Too many boundaries and limitations lead to an unwelcoming rigidity; without gevurah, we are able to practice chesed more freely.